dakanji/RefindPlus/BUILDING.md

 - Press `Enter`

 ### Syncing Your Repositories with Upstream Repositories
+If a period of time has passed since your last build or since you initially created your repositories, you will need to ensure your repositories are aligned with upstream repositories in order to incorporate upstream changes made in the intervening period.

 #### OPTION 1: Scripted Sync (Recommended)
 - Navigate to your `/Documents/RefindPlus/edk2/000-BuildScript` folder in Finder
 - Drag the `RepoUpdater.sh` file into Terminal